Environmental toxicology: The Clean Air Act

-Regulations and enforcement actions on PCBs
+Regulations and enforcement actions on polychlorinated biphenyls

-As mentioned above, though the United States did ban the use of PCBs, there is the possibility that they are present in products made before the PCB ban in 1979.
+As mentioned above, though the United States did ban the use of polychlorinated biphenyls (PCBs), there is the possibility that they are present in products made before the PCB ban in 1979.
 The Environmental Protection Agency (EPA) released its ban on PCBs on April 19, 1979.
 According to the EPA, "Although PCBs are no longer being produced in this country, we will now bring under control the vast majority of PCBs still in use," said EPA Administrator Douglas M. Castle.
 "This will help prevent further contamination of our air, water and food supplies from a toxic and very persistent man-made chemical."

 PCBs has been tested on laboratory animals and have caused cancer and birth defects.
 PCB is suspected of having certain effects on liver and skin of humans.
 They are also suspected of causing cancer as well.
 EPA "estimates that 150 million pounds of PCBs are dispersed throughout the environment, including air and water supplies; an additional 290 million pounds are located in landfills in this country."
 Again, even though they have been banned, there is still a large amount of PCBs are circulating within the environment and are possibly causing effects on the skin and liver of humans.

 There were some cases in which people or companies that disposed of PCBs incorrectly.
 Up until now, there have been four cases in which EPA had to take legal actions against people/companies for their methods of disposal.
 The two cases involving the companies, were fined $28,600 for improper disposal.
 It is unknown what fined was charged against the three people for "illegally dumping PCBs along 210 miles of roadway in North Carolina."

 Though PCBs were banned, there are some exceptions where they are being used.
 The area in which it has been completely prohibited is "the manufacture, processing, distribution in commerce, and "non-enclosed" (open to the environment) uses of PCBs unless specifically authorized or exempted by EPA.
 "Totally enclosed" uses (contained, and therefore exposure to PCBs is unlikely) will be allowed to continue for the life of the equipment."
 In terms of electrical equipment containing PCBs is allowed under specific controlled conditions.
 Out of the 750 million pounds of PCBs, electrical equipment represents 578 million pounds.
 Any new manufacture of PCB is prohibited.